FilecoinFoundationWeb/Filecoin-Antithesis/README.md

 ```

 2. Run `docker-compose up` from the root directory to start all containers defined in `docker-compose.yml`

+   **Note:** The workload container will automatically:
+   - Wait for the blockchain to reach the initial block height
+   - Deploy Filecoin onchain cloud contracts (USDFC, Warm Storage Service, Service Provider Registry, PDP Verifier, etc.)
+   - Set up the Synapse SDK with contract addresses
+   - Create and fund client and SP accounts
+   - Signal `setupComplete` when ready

 3. After the workload container has signaled `setupComplete` (or printed `system is healthy`), you can run any test command 1 to many times via `docker exec`: